The-Marcy-Lab-School/8-2-1-associations/README.md

 | 8   | Carmen Salas   | Frida      | cat  |

 **<details><summary>Q: What are the issues with storing the data in this way?</summary>**
-	* You may end up with holes in your database (such as user ben who doesn't have any pets yet)
 	* There is a lot of duplicate data in the `owner_name` column
 </details>